Nathalie Villa-Vialaneix - http://www.nathalievialaneix.eu

 Max. :2013 Max. :26.00

-(default: the file contains no column with row names)na.strings
+(default: the file contains no column with row names)na.strings: strings to be interpreted as NA (default: blank

 (French standard format, semicolumn separator) can be used to import CSV file